vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 The training specification is Chapter 3's, with two changes.
-The first is that `advises` is stated non-strictly, `classifier image ! label >= classifier image ! j` for all `j`, because the loss compiler does not yet support the `j != label` guard of the strict form.
+The first is that `advises` is stated non-strictly, `classifier image ! label >= classifier image ! j` for all `j`, because the loss compiler does not handle the `j != label` guard of the strict form: it compiles without complaint to a loss that is identically zero, so a network trained on the guarded form simply does not move (Exercise #6 meets the same guard in the ACAS Xu specification).
 The two differ only when the advised label ties with another, and on this problem they return identical verdicts for every image, so training on the non-strict property and verifying on the strict one is a like-for-like comparison.